satyam1299/About-Me/README.md

 ## Projects

-- **Project A:** A web application for managing personal finances using Python and Flask.
+- **Project A:** A web application for managing Patient medical test result and PAtient records using PHP, HTML, CSS and MySQL.
 - **Project B:** An e-commerce website template created with HTML, CSS, and JavaScript.
 - **Project C:** A Java-based desktop application for task management and productivity.